 During the corrosion potential assessment, each structure is evaluated and given a rating based on the likelihood of future corrosion.
 This comprehensive rating is determined by the corrosivity of the structure’s environment.

 Data-Driven Steel & Concrete Assessment

 All relevant data, both structural and environmental, collected during the assessment process is recorded and delivered to the utility.
 Customers receive raw data and project summary reports, which summarize findings and provide recommendations for logical and cost-effective mitigation plans.

-Accurate, comprehensive data removes any guess work, allowing customers to address priority concerns immediately and design a condition-based assessment and mitigation program for the second cycle.
+Accurate, comprehensive data removes any guesswork, allowing customers to address priority concerns immediately and design a condition-based assessment and mitigation program for the second cycle.
 Most customers find that lifecycle costs diminish substantially in the next assessment cycle, while service life and reliability are enhanced.

 Non-Destructive Evaluation (NDE) Options

 When non-destructive evaluation of an asset is necessary, Osmose technicians utilize electromagnetic acoustic transducer (EMAT) technologies such as Intelli-Pole™ and Anchor-Inspector™ to identify below-grade structural defects.
 These proprietary technologies are specialized NDE methods designed to estimate the extent of the defects.
 EMAT technologies are particularly useful for inspecting structures that cannot be excavated, or for structures that have been classified as having severe corrosion potential and require further evaluation without the risk of excavation.
-Data compiled from the NDE field inspections is validated by means of a separate engineering analysis and delivered via written report to the customer as their final deliverable.
+Data compiled from the NDE field inspections is validated by means of separate engineering analysis and delivered via a written report to the customer as their final deliverable.

 Your Partner in Steel & Concrete Assessment

 Osmose provides extensive steel inspection and life cycle assessment of concrete structures to prevent further damage.
 Advanced steel pole assessment reduces potential costly replacements in future assessment cycles.